exerro/markup-parser/docs.md

 comment -/
 ```

+Note that single-line comments must be preceeded by a new line or a space.

 ### Variables

 Variables are intended to act similar to `` `code` `` inlines, but specifically for referring to variables.